adlogix/appnexus-oas-java-client/README.md

 ````

 ## Accessing Services
-All the Oas Services can be accessed using the OasServiceFactory.
+All the OAS Services can be accessed using the OasServiceFactory.

 Example of retrieving the CampaignService is shown below.
 ```java